RyGaff/Musically-Composed-Visuals/README.md

-Musically-Composed-Visuals Parallelizing audio transformation into different classifications regarding image generation and using graphics to display our results (in the form of fractals or other image processing).
+Musically-Composed-Visuals Parallelizing audio transformation into different classifications regarding image generation and using graphics to display our results (in the form of the julia set fractal).
 There are already ways of breaking music into components through fourier.
 These components would split songs into components such as basslines, vocals, accompaniment, etc.